-Steven Cowley, a theoretical physicist and international authority on fusion energy, became the seventh Director of the Princeton Plasma Physics Laboratory (PPPL) on July 1, 2018 and will be Princeton professor of astrophysical sciences on September 1, 2018.
+Steven Cowley, a theoretical physicist and international authority on fusion energy, became the seventh Director of the Princeton Plasma Physics Laboratory (PPPL) on July 1, 2018 and is Princeton professor of astrophysical sciences on September 1, 2018.
 Most recently president of Corpus Christi College and professor of physics at the University of Oxford in the United Kingdom since 2016, Cowley previously was chief executive officer of the United Kingdom Atomic Energy Authority (UKAEA) and head of the Culham Centre for Fusion Energy.

 Princeton Plasma Physics Laboratory is a U.S. Department of Energy national laboratory managed by Princeton University.

-© 2018 Princeton Plasma Physics Laboratory.
+© 2019 Princeton Plasma Physics Laboratory.
 All rights reserved.